floatVictor/particulesProject/README.md

 level 1 :

-  -Install a compiler
+  - Install a compiler
-  -Use an IDE
+  - Use an IDE
   Use Git
   Use a debugger
   Use a formatting tool